Armenians violate ceasefire 126 times throughout the day | News.az

 Armenians violate ceasefire 126 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 126 times throughout the day, using large-caliber machine guns and sniper rifles.

-Armenian armed forces, located in Voskevan village of Noyemberyan region, in Paravakar village and on nameless hills in Ijevan region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kamarli, Gushchu Ayrim, Gizilhajili, Bala Jafarli villages and on nameless hills in Gazakh region, according to Azerbaijan's Ministry of Defense.
+Armenian armed forces, located on nameless hills in Noyemberyan region, in Berkaber, Paravakar villages and on nameless hills in Ijevan region, in Mosesgekh, Chinari, Aygedzor villages and on nameless hills in Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli, Gizilhajili villages of Gazakh region, in Aghdam, Munjuglu, Garalar villages of Tovuz region, and in Zamanly village of Gadabay region, according to the Defense Ministry of Azerbaijan.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Shuraabad, Taghibeyli, Shikhlar, Bash Garvand, Garagashly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt, Yarymja villages of Terter region, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Abdinli, Garagashly, Saryjaly, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, and Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News.Az